Air over Whitefish Lake. Photo courtesy Whitefish Mountain Resort

 Best for: Alpine scenery lovers, cross-country skiers, multigenerational families

 The scene: Deck the halls with boughs of kitsch!
-This Bavarian-themed village’s streets transform for the winter holidays with its annual Christmas Lighting Festival in December, when half a million twinkling white lights are strung up along the steep roofs of its half-timbered buildings and festive tunes like “O Tannenbaum” ring out.
-(The Lighting Festival takes place on weekends throughout December but lights are on display from Thanksgiving through mid-February.)
+This Bavarian-themed village’s streets transform for the winter holidays starting with its annual Christmas Lighting Festival in December, when half a million twinkling white lights are strung up along the steep roofs of its half-timbered buildings and festive tunes like “O Tannenbaum” ring out.
+(The Lighting Festival takes place on weekends throughout December and lights are on display from Thanksgiving through mid-February.)

 Kids will love: The Gingerbread Factory in downtown Leavenworth, where you can pop in for just-out-of-the-oven gingersnaps, snickerdoodles and steaming mugs of cocoa, and then marvel at the intricately decorated holiday gingerbread houses (available for sale).